 In general, collaborations between university personnel and scholars at foreign institutions or organizations do not require export licenses unless they involve export controlled or restricted research or involve scholars in sanctioned countries.
-Before engaging in an international collaboration, the university needs to determine if export licenses are required and to verify that the foreign individual and/or organization are not blocked or sanctioned entities.
+Before engaging in an international collaboration, the university needs to determine if export licenses are required and to verify that the foreign individuals and/or organizations are not blocked or sanctioned entities.

 U.S. Embargoes and Sanction Programs

 The Office of Foreign Assets Control (OFAC) is responsible for enforcing all U.S. embargoes and sanction programs.
-Depending on each country’s embargo or sanction program, different activities may or may not be prohibited without a specific government authorization or license.
+Depending on each country’s embargo or sanction program, different activities may be prohibited without a specific government authorization or license.

 The OFAC sanction programs can be generalized into three categories: